Where the Gold Rush Began...

 Base access from the Argo Mill and Tunnel and from the Greenway Trail that traverses Idaho Springs.
 Please remember to follow all parking and trail signs.

-Virginia Canyon Mountain Park will include phased openings of the trail network and feature bike-only trails, hike-only trails, uphill and downhill bike trails with difficulty ranging from easy to advanced along the alignment of the upcoming Mighty Argo Cable Car.
+Virginia Canyon Mountain Park offers a trail network, and features bike-only trails, hike-only trails, uphill and downhill bike trails.
+Overall difficulty of the trails ranges from easy to pro designations and follows the alignment of the upcoming Mighty Argo Cable Car.